arcus-azure/arcus/community/blog/2020.10-Introducing-message-handling-with-Azure-Service-Bus-message-influence/README.md

 The fallback message handling is possible more correct when we're talking about dead lettering a message.
 Fallback message handlers will process the Azure Service Bus message when none other regular message handler was able to correctly process it.
 At the end of the fallback message processing, the message could be dead lettered on Azure for example.

-Here's an example of how a normal `IServiceBusFallbackMessageHandler` is implemented:
+Here's an example of how a normal `IServiceBusFallbackMessageHandler` is implemented.
+`AzureServiceBusFallbackMessageHandler` is an `IServiceBusFallbackMessageHandler` implementation which provides the specific Azure Service Bus message operations

 ```csharp
 public class OrderFallbackMessageHandler : IAzureServiceBusFallbackMessageHandler